-(Of course getting up multiple times during the night go to the bathroom does not help this, but I don’t think that it is really much of a factor with this kind of fatigue.)
+(Of course getting up multiple times during the night to go to the bathroom did not help, but I don’t think that it is really much of a factor with this kind of fatigue.)

 If you are experiencing an increased amount of fatigue during the first trimester, give yourself a break and say no to some things once in awhile.
-Resting during pregnancy is very important.
+Rest during pregnancy is very important.

-Thankfully, this fatigue subsided for me in the second trimester.
-My energy is back and although I still get tired much easier than before I was pregnant, I am making it much further past 9pm these days 🙂
+Thankfully, this fatigue subsided for me in the second and third trimesters.
+My energy was back and although I would still get tired much easier than before I was pregnant, I made it much further past 9pm 🙂

 First Trimester Surprise #8 Lack of motivation

 As I previously mentioned, this one also hit me pretty hard.
 I had been so motivated with my blog for the past year – waking up early to work on it and spending my entire weekends putting work into it – and all of a sudden that motivation was just gone.
 It was like it was never there to begin with.